SOMALILAND – The Trip

 Hargeisa is situated in a valley in the Galgodon (Ogo) highlands at an elevation of 1,334 m (4,377 ft), so it is relatively cool at night.
 It is a commercial hub for precious stone-cutting, construction, retail services and trading.

 British Somaliland.
-Protectorate formed in 1888.
+Protectorate was formed in 1888.
 During the East African Campaign, Italy invaded in August 1940, but the country was recaptured by the British in March 1941.
-In 1945 the British tried to control the wadaads (Shiekhs) as they opposed modern eduction and agricultural reforms.
+In 1945 the British tried to control the wadaads (Shiekhs) as they opposed modern education and agricultural reforms.
 Several were arrested and on June 4, a mob of several thousand rioters were fired upon with one dying and dozens imprisoned.
 The protectorate gained its independence on 26 June 1960 as the State of Somaliland, before uniting as planned, days later with the Trust Territory of Somaliland (the former Italian Somaliland) to form the Somali Republic.

 1960–1991.
 In 1988, the Somali National Movement (shortened SNM) attacked Hargeisa.
 500 men and 84 vehicles eventually overran the city.
 Dictator Siad Barre’s response was of unparalleled brutality.
 He shelled and air attacked the major cities in the northwest targeting civilians and destroying Isaaq dwellings, settlements and water points.